 This article will explain what a directions hearing is and what you can expect if you have to undertake one in New South Wales (NSW).

 A directions hearing is a short court appearance where a registrar or judge will make orders about the next steps of a dispute.
 The first hearing is called a ‘first directions hearing’ and usually serves the purpose of alerting the parties to the commencement of a case and directs them to alternative dispute resolution such as mediation.
 The court refers to any subsequent hearings as ‘further directions hearings’.
 These may come about as a result of failed mediation attempts or a failure to comply with the directions of the court.

 Purpose of a Directions Hearing

-- The filing of ‘scott schedules’ (relevant to construction matters only);
+- the filing of ‘scott schedules’ (relevant to construction matters only);

-- The making of admissions;
+- the making of admissions;

-- The use of telephone and video conferencing facilities;
+- using telephone and video conferencing facilities;

 - deciding the way to give evidence (either by affidavit evidence or orally at the trial); and